ManticoreGamesInc/platform-documentation/src/references/producers.md

 Every example has **Player Lots** in it.
 They are needed to store which items the Player has placed in the world and what state they are in.
 They can also be used and combined with Areas in more advanced ways.

 !!! hint Using Areas to Reduce Object Count
     Areas can be used without Player Lots.
 They are a way to load up art when you go through a portal to a new place.
 For example, you could have the furniture in your castle not load until a player visits.
-This will greatly reduce your scene object counts!
+This will greatly reduce your scene object counts.

 There are several examples of different lot/area combinations in this scene.
 If you are wondering what loads up the objects and how to specify the templates, trying looking for **Area Object Loader** and **Player Lot Object Loader** and then check the custom properties.